So many options, but the solution is often simple

 Homogenising is a more appropriate term, but vapers have adopted the name Steeping.
 And so it is written..

 The most basic and preferred method of steeping is placing the freshly mixed bottle, with caps on, in a dark cool location away from heat and light, for a week to a month depending on the flavours.
 The ideal temperature range is 18 to 22 degrees Celsius, or 64 to 72 degrees Fahrenheit.

-Anything above 30 degrees (86 F) can have a negative effect on flavours and or nicotine long-term – As does colder weather, rapid fluctuations.
+Anything above 30 degrees (86 F) can have a negative effect on flavours and or nicotine long-term – As does colder and fairly extreme fluctuating weather.
 I’ve heard that very high altitudes is an issue too.

 The only exception to this storage method is when alcohol or alcohol-based flavours are present

 Breathing e-liquid is the process of removing the top cap to allow some of the alcohol to escape and evaporate.
 Many like to remove the nipple or needle nose tip also, exposing the juice fully.
 Generally, if the alcohol content is extra potent, I’ll do this too, but will cover the opening with a tissue or thin paper towel.

 There’s much debate as to how long one should breathe their mixes.
 Many suggest up to 12 hours, however, I find that to be extreme.
 It should be mentioned that irrespective of duration, you’ll never get rid of all the alcohol, nor would you want to.
 I’m uncertain as to the percentage of alcohol that can be evaporated, but perhaps at least half.